-The College has 85 academic Fellows engaged in education and research; of these 22 are members of the Governing Body, 29 are Senior Research Fellows, 11 are Research Fellows and 23 are supernumerary Fellows of whom 8 receive a remuneration for teaching.
+The College has 97 Fellows (excluding Honorary Fellows); of these 31 are members of the Governing Body, 29 are Senior Research Fellows, 12 are Research Fellows 24 are supernumerary Fellows and 1 is a Judicial Fellow of the Commercial Law Centre.
 In order to support this work we provide excellent library facilities, IT support, meeting rooms and an academic and encouraging community in which good research can take place.